UniqueNetwork/unique_docs/docs/sdk-docs/methods.md

 #### Behaviour and errors

-Returns null if collection does not exists.
+Returns null if the collection does not exist.

 If collection properties can not be presented as unique schema, `schema` property will be empty.